syndesisio/syndesis.io/content/docs/autodiscovery.md

 }
 ```

-We must develop the `fetchProperties(...)` in order to read dynamically the information and return it into the `SyndesisMetadataProperties` object.
-The `UI` will take care to render this information to the user that will be finally able to choose among the results provided.
+We have to implement the `fetchProperties` function in order to generate dynamically this information, which will be return in the form of a `SyndesisMetadataProperties` object.
+The user interface will take care to render this information to the user as if it was statically defined on the JSON Descriptor.

 ```java
     @Override